DamingoNdiwa/hydrological-model-selection-bayes/README.md

 ## Experiment two - synthetic discharge `experiment_two/`

-The folder `experiment_two/` contains codes for the first experiment where the calibration data is generated from a forward run of model three.
+The folder `experiment_two/` contains codes for the second experiment where the calibration data is generated from a forward run of model three.

 1. Generate data by executing `generate_data.py`.